+Figure 2.
+SEM images of giant diatom deposits. (a) Thalassiothrix longissima diatom mats from Neogene age sediments, Eastern Equatorial Pacific Ocean, ODP Leg 138; (b) Quaternary age Thalassiothrix antarctica diatom mats, ODP leg 177; (c) Ethmodiscus rex diatom fragments, from Miocene age sediments, DSDP Site 520; (d) Rhizosolenia diatoms from Neogene age sediments, Eastern Equatorial Pacific, ODP Leg 138.

+case of Thalassiothrix, analogous to that displayed by rhizosolenid diatoms and Ethmodiscus rex [Moore and Villareal, 1996].
-A recurrent and seasonally persistent deep chlorophyll maximum has been identified between two branches of the polar front in the Australian sector [Parslow et al., 2001].
-This develops initially at 60m in spring/ early summer but by late summer (March) is at 100m depth.
-Between 70-80% of the carbon within this DCM was accounted for by large diatoms including Thalassiothrix and rhizosolenids [Kopczyska et al., 2001] and this coincided with a deep maximum in biogenic silica production [Quéguiner, 2001].

-Deep chlorophyll concentrations down to 60m were documented in the Nov-Dec, 1992 (Austral spring) Sterna survey between branches of the Polar Front from 65°-68° S in the Bellingshausen Sea along 85° W [Boyd et al., 1995].
-Larger diatoms dominated and species noted at the surface included Thalassiosira, Rhizosolenia and Chaetoceros although there were not detailed studies of diatom floras.

-Most of these recent detailed physical/ biogeochemical studies have identified more than one branch of the Polar Front separated by up to 5°-7° [Pollard et al., 2002].
-Parslow et al. [2001] refer to the zone between branches of the Polar Front as the "Inter-Polar Front zone" IPFZ, and where studied, it commonly contains a deep chlorophyll maximum that may develop and deepen from austral spring through summer.
+- [17] A recurrent and seasonally persistent DCM has been identified between two branches of the polar front in the Australian sector [Parslow et al., 2001].
+This develops initially at 60 m in spring/early summer but by late summer (March) is at 100 m depth.
+Between 70 and 80% of the carbon within this DCM was accounted for by large diatoms including Thalassiothrix and rhizosolenids [Kopczynska et al., 2001] and this coincided with a deep maximum in biogenic silica production [Quéguiner, 2001]. - [18] Deep chlorophyll concentrations down to 60 m were documented in the November-December 1992 (Austral spring) Sterna survey between branches of the Polar Front from 65°S to 68°S in the Bellingshausen Sea along 85°W [Boyd et al., 1995].
+Larger diatoms dominated and species noted at the surface included Thalassiosira, Rhizosolenia and Chaetoceros although there were not detailed studies of diatom floras. - [19] Most of these recent detailed physical/biogeochemical studies have identified more than one branch of the Polar Front separated by up to 5°-7° [Pollard et al., 2002].
+Parslow et al. [2001] refer to the zone between branches of the Polar Front as the "Inter-Polar Front zone" IPFZ, and where studied, it commonly contains a DCM that may develop and deepen from austral spring through summer.
 Within the IPFZ silicate may become limiting although nitrate does not, so that diatom production may be confined to a DCM in this region.

-The surface waters of such regions therefore fit the Dugdale et al. [1995] criteria as HNLSLC (High Nitrate-Low Silicate, Low Chlorophyll).

-The most spectacular manifestation of a Southern Ocean DCM described to date is the seasonally recurrent patch observed above the shelf edge in Prydz Bay (Quilty et al., 1985; Figure 3).
+The surface waters of such regions therefore fit the Dugdale et al. [1995] criteria as HNLSLC (High Nitrate-Low Silicate, Low Chlorophyll). - [20] The most spectacular manifestation of a Southern Ocean DCM described to date is the seasonally recurrent patch observed above the shelf edge in Prydz Bay [Quilty et al., 1985] (Figure 3).
 The patch exceeded 8.5 km in N-S extent and lay at depths between 85 and 165 m within the dicothermal layer.
-Samples taken from the zone of the echo with Bongo nets showed it to comprise intertwined 3-4 mm long cells of Thalassiothrix antarctica (Figure 3) with very minor associated rhizosolenids [Hallegraef, 1986].
+Samples taken from the zone of the echo with Bongo nets showed it to comprise intertwined 3- to 4-mm-long cells of Thalassiothrix antarctica (Figure 3)

+Figure 3.
+Seasonally recurrent diatom patch off Prydz Bay with hydrography and SEM image of tangled mass of Thalassiothrix antarctica recovered in Bongo nets.
+The patch was sampled on 14 February 1982 at 66°38'S, 72°57'E. Compare SEM image with those of Figures 2a and 2b.
+SEM image is courtesy of Gustaaf Hallegraeff.

+with very minor associated rhizosolenids [Hallegraef, 1986].
 It is worth emphasizing that the observation of this diatom patch was serendipitous and relied on the echo sounding.

-Advection of waters of the Permanently Open Ocean Zone (POOZ) or the Inter-Polar Polar Front Zone (IPFZ) northward to the polar front occur at mean rates of around 1 cm/s [Strass et al., 2002], an order of magnitude less than convergence rates at the Equatorial Pacific front.
+[21] Advection of waters of the Permanently Open Ocean Zone (POOZ) or the Inter-Polar Polar Front Zone (IPFZ) northward to the polar front occur at mean rates of around 1 cm/s [Strass et al., 2002], an order of magnitude less than convergence rates at the equatorial Pacific front.
 However, meander structures within the front may locally raise these [Naveiro Garabato et al., 2002].
-The overall pattern is therefore similar to that of the equatorial Pacific (and Atlantic) with substantial volumes of surface waters progressively encountering the fronts.
+The overall pattern is therefore similar to that of the equatorial Pacific (and equatorial Atlantic; see below) with substantial volumes of surface waters progressively encountering the fronts.

 3.3.2.
-The ancient Southern Ocean
+Ancient Southern Ocean